 - I like to first simmer the chia + milk and then flavor it.
 I find it easier to get to the right consistency first before adding more ingredients.

-- Nut or seed butter: I love it with pumpkin seed butter, but good ol' peanut butter is great too.
+- Nut or seed butter: I love it with my homemade pumpkin seed butter, but good ol' peanut butter is great too.

 - Fresh fruits: this pudding pairs so well with berries, such as raspberries, strawberries or blueberries.
 Thawed frozen fruits work as well if you don't have fresh fruits.